ansilove/ansilove-php/README.md

 ## License

-Ansilove is released under a MIT-style license.
+Ansilove is released under the BSD 3-Clause license.
 See `LICENSE` file for details.

 ## Author